 - Keep in touch with the specialist groups and stuvus; if you have any questions, contact your contact person directly and seek help

 - Use the networking opportunities and support each other!
-Exchange ideas and use e.g. Studydrive or similar sites where learning materials can be shared
+Exchange ideas and use ilias where learning materials can be shared

 - Useful learning rooms in the university

-- Creates WhatsApp groups and joins existing ones
+- Create WhatsApp groups and join existing ones

 - Take the chance to sign up for other events similar to yours.
 This way you will get more learning material!

 - If it still works: Get better internet!